Value-added tax (VAT)

 Science, technology, and innovation contribution

-The Law on Science, Technology, and Innovation (LOCTI), establishes a mandatory contribution to be paid by companies that obtained, in the previous fiscal year, over TU 100,000 in gross income.
+According to Amendment enacted in April 2022, the Law on Science, Technology, and Innovation (LOCTI), establishes a mandatory contribution to be paid by companies that obtained, in the previous taxable month, over 150,000 times the foreign currency of highest value as published by the Venezuela Central Bank.

 The kind of companies that are required to pay this contribution are stock companies, limited liability companies, partnerships, communities, irregular associations, associations, foundations, and PEs or fixed bases located inside or outside the national territory with current activities in Venezuela.